-on the access to safety and justice for LGBTIQ+ asylum seekers, refugees and other forcibly displaced persons
+on the access to safety and justice for LGBTIQ+ people seeking asylum, refugees and other forcibly displaced persons

 To view the most up to date list of signatories, visit here.